VIAME/VIAME/doc/citations.md

 References
 ----------

-VIAME builds on top of a number of different algorithm and software, frameworks, in some case using them as-is, in others having custom implementations with a few modifications on top.
+VIAME builds on top of a number of different algorithm and software frameworks, in some case using them as-is, in others having custom implementations with a several modifications.

 ### Software Framework